CommunityToolkit/Windows/components/Behaviors/samples/StackedNotificationsBehavior.md

 <controls:InAppNotification x:Name="ExampleInAppNotification"/>
 ```

-You can simply replace it with an `InfoBar` control and the attached behavior:
+You can simply replace it with an `InfoBar` control and add the attached behavior:

 ```xml
 <muxc:InfoBar>